 If you have an old version of E2B which has a \EFI folder, I suggest you delete the \EFI folder as it can prevent some systems from booting to the E2B menu in MBR mode.

 \_ISO\UTILITIES contains the file Utilities_MemTest.mnu which is responsible for the sub-sub-menu at \_ISO\UTILITIES_MEMTEST.
-You can use this .mnu file as an example of how to make your own extra sub-sub menus and folders.
+You can study this .mnu file for an example of how to make your own extra sub-sub menus and folders.
+All menu folders must be directly under \_ISO.